Have you ever wondered which UNESCO World Heritage site is the least visited?

 When we heard a rumor calling out the Jesuit ruins in the towns of Trinidad and Jesus in Paraguay as the least appreciated UNESCO World Heritage site, we figured they were worth a visit.

-Open the panorama below in fullscreen (tilt up) and then consider the back-story of a community founded on the ideals of education, sustainable agriculture and integration — almost 300 years ago.
+The back-story of these ruins is a rather fascinating — and inspiring one: a community founded on the ideals of education, sustainable agriculture and integration — almost 300 years ago.

 The Jesuit communities of Trinidad and Jesus attempted to set an example.
 The European Jesuits learned Guarani, the local language, and they worked with the local indigenous people with a vision of creating a community focused on education and cooperation.
 Contrast this to the competing tradition of their contemporaries: keeping the local indigenous Guarani people as slaves.